HigherState/jameson/README.md

 AsDouble	-validates and parses to Double
 AsChar		-validates and parser to Char
 AsString	-validates and parses to String
 AsNull		-validates and parses to null
-AsAnyRef    -validates and parses embedded objects AsDateTime  -validates and parsers to a joda.DateTime
+AsAnyRef    -validates and parses embedded objects
+AsDateTime  -validates and parsers to a joda.DateTime
 \#* \#! \#^	-these validate and parse to Map[String,Any]
 ||			-validates and parses to a List
 ¦¦			-validates and parses to a TraversableOnce
 T           -validates and parses to a Tuple
 \>>         -validates against a class
 ?			-validates and parses to Some(value) or None if null is found
+??			-validates and parses against the first success parser in the list
 \><			-validates and parses to Either
 /			-validates against a key value pair matched parser
 |\>         -validates and parses into a function